Kaladinge/book-palace/README.md

 ## Description

 Add a more detailed description of what your project entails and set out to do.
+A fully responsive model of an e-commerce site focused on selling books.
+The site has a

 You can add some bullet points if you'd like to: